Raj217/Whisper/backend/Readme.md

 **Parameters:**

+- query:
-- query: _ the search query, can be empty to search for random images _ If no query is passed it returns images which the user has not seen before in random search (not tested) \* When in random view it stores a checkpoint of viewed image when downloaded the **thumbnail** (currently)
+  - the search query, can be empty to search for random images
+  - If no query is passed it returns images which the user has not seen before in random search (not tested)
+  - When in random view it stores a checkpoint of viewed image when downloaded the **thumbnail** (currently)
+- page:
-- page: current page number [Default: 1]
+  - current page number [Default: 1]
+  - ignored if no query is passed (The checkpoint is used then)
-- per_page: image data per page [Default: 10]
+- per_page: image data per page [Default: 10] [Max: 30]
 - width: image width [Default: 500 (If both height and width are empty)]
 - height: image height
 - fit: image fit